yavats/hl1-scripts/README.md

 [Practice  save](Practice%20saves/tc_b.sav)

-#### 🟡 Test Chamber N
+#### 🟡 Testchamber N
 *Made by N4Rk0t1k.
-The best one in terms of speed/consistency ratio.
+The most balanced one (speed/consistency).
 Try this one if you have any fps issues and can't do the TC_D vesion.
 Slower by 0.2-0.3s*
 <details>
   <summary>📜Click here to view the script📜</summary>